adventurer-w/MSPNet/README.md

-# Physical Privacy Protection for Human Action Recognition: A Portable, Scalable, and Secure Approach
+# Benchmarking Physical Privacy-Preserving Action Recognition: Device, Dataset, and Method

 ## Introduction

-The widespread adoption of smart devices and surveillance systems has brought substantial benefits to public safety, smart homes, and health monitoring, while elevating privacy protection to a crucial concern, particularly for human action recognition technologies.
-Traditional video encryption methods rely on computational algorithms, which fail to fully mitigate privacy risks inherent during video capture.
-To tackle this issue, we propose a novel physical-layer privacy protection approach called Lens Privacy Sealing, offering an intuitive alternative to algorithmic encryption through simple hardware modifications of existing devices, enabling adjustable privacy levels to meet different recognition requirements.
-Conventional HAR techniques often follow a two-stage process, where human detection in encrypted videos becomes challenging due to degraded visual information, leading to significant performance loss.
-To balance privacy and performance, we introduce a single-stage recognition framework using a language-image pre-training model and novel transformers for spatio-temporal integration.
-Additionally, we develop modules to minimize interference from privacy masks, ensuring effective motion capture while preserving privacy.
-Extensive experiments validate that our proposed method achieves effective privacy protection while maintaining competitive recognition accuracy.
+The widespread RGB sensor-based surveillance system has brought significant benefits to public safety, smart home, and intelligent healthcare.
+However, it has also raised privacy protection as a critical concern, particularly in the field of human action recognition.
+Existing privacy-preserving methods typically rely on post-capture algorithms, which often fail to fully mitigate privacy risks during data capture, leaving devices vulnerable to unauthorized access or tampering.
+To address this concern, we propose a physical solution and benchmark a physical privacy-preserving action recognition task utilizing a new device, dataset, and method.
+First, we introduce Lens Privacy Sealing (LPS), which employs a widely accessible and inexpensive laminating film as an additional device to mask the camera lens.
+LPS effectively mitigates privacy risks during data capture with minimal hardware modifications.
+Second, we collect a P$^3$AR dataset for Physical Privacy-Preserving Action Recognition, which introduces the unique challenge of video degradation induced by LPS.
+Third, to overcome the above challenge, we propose a single-stage Motion Semantic Prompting Network (MSPNet).
+Conventional human action recognition methods typically follow a two-stage process, where human detection in encrypted videos becomes difficult due to degraded visual information.
+To balance privacy and performance, MSPNet leverages a single-stage framework incorporating a language-image pre-training model and transformers for spatio-temporal integration, tailored for privacy-preserving action recognition that alters light input and image distribution.
+Furthermore, we develop modules to minimize interference from privacy masks, ensuring effective motion capture while preserving privacy.
+Extensive experiments on the proposed dataset demonstrate that MSPNet achieves effective privacy protection while maintaining competitive recognition accuracy.

 ![pipeline](assets/pipeline.png)